espway/espway/README.md

 Kudos to all the above developers.
 Without these libraries this project wouldn't exist in such quality.
 The libraries are intentionally included in this repo because I had to make some minor adjustments to be able to build them under the NONOS SDK and strict `-Wall -Werror` compile flags.

+[Riot.js](http://riotjs.com/) is used on the HTML+JS frontend for facilitating some UI components.

 ## License
 The project is licensed under GPLv3.